Brett Klamer

 Performance Measures

-Below are a few estimators for summarizing model predictive performance.
+Below are a few measures for summarizing model predictive performance.

 Continuous outcomes